 My favorite professor in college had a way of explaining complex ideas and simplifying them.
-Without a doubt, he was a gifted teacher.
+Without a doubt he was a gifted teacher.
 Although educated at Harvard, his Ivy League pedigree never impeded him from relating well to his students.

-Every church must be in the disciple making business.
+Every church must be in the disciple-making business.
 With newer trends and cultural fads, don’t forget to keep the main thing the main thing.
 Don’t allow anything to substitute your mission of making disciples.

 The first part of the Baptist Churches of New England’s mission statement is “Multiplying Disciples.”
 The core business of our churches will always focus on making more and more disciples.
-Our job as a staff team is to encourage, equip and partner with you.
+Our job as a staff team is to encourage, equip and partner with churches.

 Disciple making is relational.
 It’s life on life.
-You make disciples by being the kind of disciple that others would imitate and emulate.
+You make disciples by being the kind of disciple others would imitate and emulate.
 Notice the Apostle Paul’s words to the church in Corinth:

-“Follow my example, as I follow the example of Christ” (1 Corinthians 11:1).
+“Follow my example, as I follow the example of Christ” (1 Cor.
+11:1).

 Simply put, this is how we make disciples.

-One day, I was speaking to an outreach director who ministered to a troubled community.
-Daily he dealt with drug addiction, crime, alcoholism, and many other maladies.
+One day I was speaking to an outreach director who ministered to a troubled community.
+Daily he dealt with drug addiction, crime, alcoholism and many other maladies.
 So I asked, “What will it take to turn this community around?”
 Without hesitating, he said, “People like you moving into this neighborhood.
 You can model for them something they have never seen before.
 They only know dysfunction.
 Your family could be a model for those needing an example to live by.”

 Living out the gospel

-So today, ask yourself, “Am I worthy of being imitated by others?”
+So today ask yourself, “Am I worthy of being imitated by others?”

 Answering this question in the affirmative is the very DNA for multiplication.